 For others, it’s stories like Marjorie Kinnan Rawlings’ The Yearling, or E.B.
 White’s Charlotte’s Web that took them by the hand and led them into that room, a first encounter with death in all its gnawing emptiness.
 And, as I’ve come to learn all too well in the thirty-some years since that day, death is not a bloodless, painless concept, an abstraction to be considered intellectually, then dispatched.
 Death leaves marks on the living.
 Each loss is different, the grieving process unique, with no way to understand how until one experiences it.
 And for a child, who may or may not have experienced actual death in their real life, experiencing death through stories is vital.

-Over the past few months, we’ve been watching old episodes of the Jim Henson series Fraggle Rock.
+A few years ago, we watched some old episodes of the Jim Henson series Fraggle Rock.
 In a first-season episode called “Marooned,” two Fraggles, Red and Boober, are trapped in a cave-in, far from home, with the grim realization that no one knows where they are or will be coming to rescue them, as their oxygen slowly runs out.
 We watched this episode on a car trip, my two boys in the backseat, and Red and Boober’s conversation drifted to me in the front.

 Confronting death in stories can be scary, but when it occurs in a supportive environment with conversations that bridge the gap between the waking dream of fiction and the incarnate world around us, it’s a vital part of the maturing process.
 Stories aren’t giving our children anything they don’t already see around them.
 The hollowness that comes with mourning someone, even if they were fictitious, feels real, as the story makes them real.
 That’s great practice for living with the haunted reality of loss.
 We learn the great truth, as expressed by Jason Gray: “Yet in our grief we know death must be a liar/For no goodbye is ever good enough.”